Seen this dreaded This site may be hacked message about your own site in Google Search?

 What exactly does blocking mean and how to block your website

 - Take a pen and paper.
 Trust me, you are going to do quite a lot and you want to note everything down.
 You can use your computer system to take notes and screenshots but there’s quite nothing like pen and paper if your battery goes down or the kids spill a glass of water just when the world is about to go down.
-Not unless you’ve got a goat indoors that would eat your paper.
-Pointwise note down everything you are doing.
+Point-wise note down everything you are doing.
 I’ll expand on this later.

 - The first thing that you should do is to put your website into maintenance mode.
 You can use the excellent WP Maintenance Mode plugin by Designmodo.
 This disables public access to your website.
 But you are not done yet.
 You’ve barely gotten started.

 - Your hosting provider would have given you some sort of access to a control panel.
 It could be VirtualAdmin, Webmin, cPanel, WHM, etc. You now need to limit the backend access to your site.

 - Update your password to the control panel.
 Note it down on paper for now.
 We’ll change it again later.
 Think of something at least 8 characters and easy to remember.
 Something like this but not the same: